haiquangtran/Exam-Notes/ASP-DOT-NET-MVC.md

   - **Scaffold template**
     - Creates standard pages as part of the process when creating a project
     - Quick start on development, can alter existing scaffold types or create a new one.

+## Razor View and Web Forms View Engines
+- Razor view engine is default view engine in ASP.NET MVC4 and was introduced in ASP.NET 3.
+- Web Forms Engine was the initial view engine.
+- Razor view provides a format that minimizes the amount of coding required within a view and supports concepts of layouts.
+- The Razor engine uses the @ code delimiter.
+- The Web Forms view engine uses the <% notation.
+- The different view engines cannot process each other's syntax.
+- Blocks of code are pieces of code executed within the view.
+Avoid doing work that should properly be done in the controller or model.
+- **Extending the View Engines: **
+  - Can override either view engine classes to deviate from convention-based design the standard view engines must follow.
+  - Can write HTML helpers to generate HTML inside views.
+(HTML helpers help generate HTML controls programmatically)
+  - A helper generates HTML and returns the result as a string for inclusion in the response stream.
+  - Can create HTML and AJAX-HTML for inclusion in your view, or URL helpers, which help determine the route or URL that can be accessed from both the view and controller.
+  - Can write Razor helper using Razor syntax (one of the unique features of Razor)
+    - They encapsulate blocks of HTML and server-side logic into reusable page-level methods.